 |Other Sponsored Agreements (service) - Off Campus||26%||26%|

-You must use these rates on all proposals submitted.
-Benefits are pooled and all persons are charged based upon object codes and not on benefit entitlement.
-Non-student hourly personnel employed more than 1,000 hours annually are covered by the PERF retirement plan.
+Use these rates on all proposals.
+These are pooled benefits and all persons are charge based upon object codes and not on benefit entitlement.

 Lab Animal Resources Per Diem Rates